Qarj/WebImblaze/MANUAL.md

 Specifies to run autocontrolleronly testcases.

-`-p` or `--port`

-Specifies the port to run Selenium Server under, e.g. `--port 8325`

 `x` or `--proxy`

 Specifies proxy to use, e.g. `--proxy localhost:9222`

 `-d` or `--driver`

-Specifies which driver to use for Selenium i.e, chromedriver, phantomjs or firefox, e.g. `--driver chromedriver`
+Specifies how to connect to Selenium.

+`--driver chromedriver` indicates to connect via chromedriver.exe without using the Selenium Server Standalone JAR file

+`--driver chrome` indicates to connect via the Selenium Server Standalone JAR file

-`-y` or `--binary`
+`-r` or `--chromedriver-binary`

-Location of chromedriver, e.g. `--binary C:\selenium-server\chromedriver.exe`
+Location of chromedriver executatble, e.g. `--chromedriver-binary C:\selenium-server\chromedriver.exe`

+`-s` or `--selenium-binary`

+Location of Selenium Server Standalone JAR file, e.g. `--selenium-binary C:\selenium-server\selenium-server-standalone-2.53.1.jar`

 `-i` or `--ignoreretry`